 Dr. Cathcart enrolled at The University of Toronto Faculty of Medicine in 1910.
 She was the only female who entered the medical class that year.
 (Two other women joined the medical class and graduated in 1915).
 After graduating M.B. with honours in 1915 she spent 1 year working at Toronto’s Sick Children Hospital.
 She first started practicing medicine close to her childhood home in Simcoe, Ontario.
 According to the 1928 Ontario Medical Register, Dr. Cathcart became a member of the College of Physicians and Surgeons on the 25th of November, 1915.

-Initially Dr. Cathcart and her husband set up their joint practice in Port Lambton.
+Initially Dr. Cathcart and her husband set up their joint medical practice in Port Lambton.
 They moved their practice and their home to Wallaceburg, Ontario in 1934.
 Their home was located at 135 Margaret Ave.
-They were the parents of a daughter, Raymona (who became a nurse) and a son William.
+They were the parents of a daughter named Raymona (who became a nurse) and a son named William.

 Dr. Cathcart loved to cook and work in her garden.
 She loved horses.

 Dr. Cathcart retired in October of 1966.
-Dr. Cathcart died in Guelph on the 9th of December 1979.
+She died in Guelph on the 9th of December 1979.
 She was buried beside her husband at the Sutherland Cemetery.

 *Her husband Dr. William Allen Cathcart also appears on the Chatham-Kent Physician Tribute website.
 Their graduation photo’s appear across from one another in The University of Toronto yearbook “Torontonensis” of 1915.